port-labs/port-docs/docs/tutorials/self-service-actions/webhook-actions/example.md

 ## Utilizing CI Job

-Existing / New CI jobs can be utilized for handling self-service actions.
+Existing / New CI jobs can be utilized to handle Self-Service Actions.

 Some CI tools (GitHub, Jenkins, ...) have built-in integrations to easily provision new resources.